Golden Triangle Internal Medicine Residency Program

-Dr. Gilleland-Turner completed an internship and residency in Internal Medicine at Georgetown University Hospital in Washington, DC where she was Chief Resident.
+Dr. Gilleland-Turner completed an internship and residency in Internal Medicine at Georgetown University Hospital in Washington, DC where she was chief resident.
 She served as Clinical Instructor and preceptor at the Internal Medicine Resident Clinic, Virginia Hospital Center Clinic and Georgetown University Hospital.
 As well, she worked at Medstar Medical Group, a private practice in Washington, DC for two years before joining Baptist Medical Group in September 2016.
 She is a member of American College of Physicians.

 William Rosenblatt, MD

 Dr. Rosenblatt is board certified in Internal Medicine by the American Board of Internal Medicine.
-Originally from Fort Adams, Miss., Rosenblatt attended the Mississippi School for Mathematics and Science in Columbus and earned a bachelor’s degree in chemistry, cum laude, from Furman University in Greenville, SC.
+Originally from Fort Adams, MS, Rosenblatt attended the Mississippi School for Mathematics and Science in Columbus and earned a bachelor’s degree in chemistry, cum laude, from Furman University in Greenville, SC.
 He received his medical degree from the University Of Mississippi School Of Medicine in Jackson in 2013.
 While at UMSOM, he was selected by faculty and peers to the Arnold R. Gold Humanism Honor Society; a selection based on the demonstration of excellence in the areas of patient care, compassion and dedication to service.